lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 - Listeners may only be added to the root branch of an object system.
 	Put another way, you can't subscribe to LOS objects in branches.
 - There is no support for removing listeners.
-- Event handlers may only subscribe to properties of type ILOSObject.
+- Event handlers may only subscribe ILOSObjects.
 - Subscriptions always deliver events *after* the change has occurred.
 - Subscriptions deliver an event object to listeners that contains important info, like old values and such.